GMT-458-Web-GIS/geogame-tubacevik/README.md

 # GeoGame - World Capitals Quiz 🌍

-GeoGame is an interactive educational game designed to help users learn world capitals through a fun and engaging map-based quiz.
-Players are presented with the name of a capital city, and their task is to identify the country it belongs to from four multiple-choice options.
-Points are awarded for each correct answer, and a final score determines the player's success at the end of the game.
+GeoGame is an interactive educational game designed to enhance users' geographical knowledge of world capitals through a map-based quiz format.
+The game combines learning with entertainment by presenting players with questions about capital cities.
+Players are tasked with identifying the corresponding countries from four multiple-choice options.
+Points are awarded for correct answers, and a final score determines the player's success at the end of the game.

-## How to Play

-- **Question Timer**: Each question has a countdown timer (e.g., 10 seconds) displayed on the screen.
-Players must select an answer before the time runs out.
-  - If the player selects the correct answer within the time limit, they earn 10 points, and the location is marked with a star icon on the map.
-  - If the player does not answer within the allotted time, the question is considered incorrect, no points are awarded, and the game automatically proceeds to the next question.

-- **Game Timer**: The game has a total timer (e.g., 120 seconds) which limits the overall playtime.
-This timer counts down throughout the game.
-  - If the game timer reaches zero before all questions are answered, the game ends immediately, and the player's final score is displayed.

-- **End of Game**: Once all questions have been answered or the total game time runs out, the final score is displayed with a success or failure message:
-  - If the score is above average, a success message appears: "Congratulations, You Earned Points: [Score]".
-  - If the score is below average, a failure message appears: "Game Over!!
-Score: [Score]".

-This structure provides a time-based challenge, encouraging players to answer both quickly and accurately.
-The combination of question and game timers keeps the game fast-paced and engaging.

 ## Table of Contents